Valeant, Ackman offer to buy Botox maker Allergan for $47 billion

 The offer is 31 percent higher than Allergan's stock price on April 10, the day before Pershing Square's ownership reached 5 percent.

-Shares of Allergan jumped 15.2 percent to $163.65 in New York, signaling investors expect a sweetened bid to emerge.
+Shares of Allergan jumped 17 percent in trading before the morning bell to $166 in New York, signalling investors expect a sweetened bid to emerge.

 Valeant has been on a buying spree since 2010 and last year acquired contact lens maker Bausch & Lomb Holdings.
 Chief Executive Michael Pearson said in January the drugmaker wants to become one of the world's top five pharmaceutical companies by market capitalization by the end of 2016, largely through acquisitions.